Defending Against XSS Attacks

 In this example:

-1. The sanitizeInput function uses htmlspecialchars to convert special characters (<, >, ", ', and &) to their corresponding HTML entities.
-This prevents these characters from being interpreted as HTML or JavaScript code when rendered in the browser.
+) to their corresponding HTML entities.
+This prevents these characters from being interpreted as HTML or JavaScript code when rendered in the browser. - The user input is retrieved from the

-3. The retrieved input is then sanitized using the sanitizeInput function before being displayed on the page.
+function before being displayed on the page.

 By applying this approach consistently to all user inputs that are rendered in HTML, you reduce the risk of XSS attacks.
 Keep in mind that this is just one layer of defense, and it’s essential to validate and sanitize inputs on both the client and server sides.
 Also, consider using Content Security Policy (CSP) headers to further enhance your XSS defenses